lindavr/Docs/ContributorGuide/tools-and-setup.md

 ## Sign up for Lifefyre

-Every published technical article has a comment stream provided by the [Livefyre][Livefyre] service.
+Every published technical article supports a comment stream provided by the [Livefyre][Livefyre] service.
+If you wish to contribute comments (either general or "sidenote"), please see [How do I create a Livefyre Account](https://livefyre.zendesk.com/hc/en-us/articles/200329426-How-do-I-create-a-Livefyre-Account-) for details on sign up options.

-If you are a Microsoft employee, and if you are the author of or a contributor to an article, you need to sign up for Livefyre so you can participate in the comment stream for the article.

-1. See [How do I create a Livefyre Account](https://livefyre.zendesk.com/hc/en-us/articles/200329426-How-do-I-create-a-Livefyre-Account-) for details on sign up options.
-Please use option b, *"Creating a Livefyre Account with a username, email, and password"*, so you can be easily identified when you post responses.
-2. Fill out your profile as follows:
+**Note:** If you are a Microsoft employee and article author or contributor, you need to sign up for Livefyre so you can participate in the comment stream for the article.
+Please use option *"b"* during sign up, *"Creating a Livefyre Account with a username, email, and password"*, so you can be easily identified when you post responses, and complete your profile as follows:

  - **Username**: your Microsoft email alias plus @MSFT, ie: *alias@MSFT*
  - **Email**: Your Microsoft.com email address.

 ## Determine whether you really need to follow the rest of these steps

-You might not need to follow all the steps in this article.
+If you did not land on this page from the [main page of the Contributor Guide](../readme.md), you may not need to follow all the steps in this article.
 As mentioned on the main Contributor Guide page, it depends on the magnitude of your contribution.

-###Submit minor contributions to an existing article
+### Submitting minor contributions to an existing article

 If you only need or want to make textual updates/corrections to an existing article, you probably don't need to follow the rest of the steps.
 You can use GitHub's Web-based markdown editor to submit your changes.
-Refer to the [](../readme.md#contributing-via-pull-request) in the main Contributor Guide page
+Refer to the [Minor contributions: using the GitHub editor][UsingGithubEditor] section in the main Contributor Guide page.

-###All other changes
+### All other changes
-When you work in the UI, you are limited in terms of what you can do.
-Managing branches can be confusing.
-So we typically recommend you install the tools and learn the commands for creating and managing articles.
+When you work in the GitHub UI, you are limited in terms of what you can do.
+Managing branches can be confusing, for instance.
+So we typically recommend you install the tools and learn the commands for creating and managing articles in a local repo.

-For the following sorts of work, we strongly recommend you install and learn to use the tools:
+For the following types of tasks, we strongly recommend you install and learn to use the tools for local authoring:

  - Making major changes to an article
  - Creating and publishing a new article